 We will speak with you, in person, about all the important information pertaining to your case.

-Our team will investigate and file to access records that will prove your injuries.
+Our team will investigate and file through gained access to records that will prove your injuries.

 We interview everyone involved including family, friends, doctors, nurses and other medical staff.

-Our goal is to pursue the maximum amount of compensation.
+Our goal is to pursue the maximum amount of recovery legally entitled to you.